erikaheidi/dynacover/README.md

 # dynacover

-A PHP GD + TwitterOAuth CLI app to dynamically generate Twitter header images and upload them via the API.
+A PHP GD + TwitterOAuth CLI app to dynamically generate Twitter header images and optionally upload them via the API.
 This enables you to build cool little tricks, like showing your latest followers or sponsors, your latest content created, a qrcode to something, a progress bar for a goal, and whatever you can think of.

+Other types of dynamic banners can also be generated.
+Dynacover uses [erikaheidi/gdaisy](https://github.com/erikaheidi/gdaisy) for image manipulation based on templates.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/293241/120888813-b559f700-c5fa-11eb-901f-0dac22afd662.png"/>